SilverC0de/ichtrojan/README.md

 ## Trojan 𓂀

 ### Who?
-- The maker of thing
+- The maker of things
 - outlandish or nothing
 - Before nothing, there was me